 About Internet Society

 The Internet Society is the trusted independent source for Internet information and thought leadership from around the world.
-It is also the organizational home for the Internet Engineering Task Force (IETF).
-With its principled vision and substantial technological foundation, the Internet Society promotes open dialogue on Internet policy, technology, and future development among users, companies, governments, and other organizations.
+It is also the organisational home for the Internet Engineering Task Force (IETF).
+With its principled vision and substantial technological foundation, the Internet Society promotes open dialogue on Internet policy, technology, and future development among users, companies, governments, and other organisations.
 Working with its members, Chapters and stakeholders around the world, the Internet Society enables the continued evolution and growth of the Internet for everyone.

 Noelle de Guzman